aparo/pyes/README.rst

 lat].
 Clients will need to update accordingly, or use an object with named parameters.

 v.
+0.15.0:

+           Only require simplejson for python < 2.6 (matterkkila)

+           Added basic version support to ES.index and Search (merrellb)

+           Added scan method to ES.
+This is only supported on ES Master (pre 0.16) (merrellb)

+           Added GeoPointField to mapping types (merrellb)

+           Disable thrift in setup.py.

+           Added missing _routing property in ObjectField

+           Added ExistsFilter

+           Improved HasChildren

+           Add min_similarity and prefix_length to flt.

+           Added _scope to HasChildQuery. (andreiz)

+           Added parent/child document in test indexing.
+Added _scope to HasChildFilter.

+           Added MissingFilter as a subclass of TermFilter

+           Fixed error in checking TermsQuery (merrellb)

+           If an analyzer is set on a field, the returned mapping will have an analyzer

+           Add a specific error subtype for mapper parsing exceptions (rboulton)

+           Add support for Float numeric field mappings (rboulton)

+           ES.get() now accepts "fields" as well as other keyword arguments (eg "routing") (rboulton)

+           Allow dump_curl to be passed a filehandle (or still a filename), don't for filenames to be in /tmp, and add a basic test of it.

+           Add alias handling (rboulton)

+           Add ElasticSearchIllegalArgumentException - used for example when writing to an alias which refers to more than one index. (rboulton)

+           Handle errors produced by deleting a missing document, and add a test for it. (rboulton)

+           Split Query object into a Search object, for the search specific parts, and a Query base class.
+Allow ES.search() to take a query or a search object.
+Make some of the methods of Query base classes chainable, where that is an obviously reasonable thing to do. (rboulton)

+v.
 0.14.0: Added delete of mapping type.

            Embedded urllib3 to be buildout safe and for users sake.